The Month of Ramadan, and Fasting

 In fact it is extraordinary, Miraculous information that the intensity of the energy of the moon happens to be in its 9th month—something that Science may not have found out yet.
 Thus, the 9th lunar month, happens to be the most energetic moon of the year!

 So, thanks to Almighty Lord, through the FurQan, we know today the reason the 9th month of the moon is called Ramadan; and for that reason, this month has been fixed for fasting.
 No doubt, the high level of energy helps the endurance for fasting.
 Moreover, for this same intensity of energy, the Descent of The Qur’an takes place in this month.

 In the verse below, 2:185, the information concerning the Descent of The Qur’an and the fasting, is Brought together in the same verse.
 This shows their common denominator, the month of Ramadan, and its particularity as the most energetic month of the year:

-2:185 “The month of Ramadan is that in which The Qur’an was sent down, a Guidance to men, and proofs for the Guidance, and The FurQan.
+2:185 “The month of Ramadan is that in which The Qur’an was Sent down, a Guidance for the people, and Proofs for the Guidance, and The FurQan.
 So those of you who witness the month, shall fast therein; and if any one is sick or on a journey, then same number of other days.
 All’h Desires the facility for you, He Does not Desire the difficulty for you; and that you complete the number (of days), and that you Glorify All’h in that He Has Guided you; and that you may be thankful.”

-In this Second Inauguration of The Qur’an, 14 centuries after Prophet Muhammad, fasting is Prescribed also for the people of 21st century, according to our time and circumstances.
+In this Second Inauguration of The Qur’an, 14 centuries after Prophet Muhammad, fasting is Prescribed also for the people of the 21st century, according to our time and circumstances.

 “Ya ayyohal lazina amenoo”/”Oh you who believe”